hangardonelli/FP-password-hashing/README.md

-# FP-password-hashing
+# Freeze publics
-Password generation with the bcrypt algorithm for Freeze Penguin
+Custom packets codes, password generation with the bcrypt algorithm for Freeze Penguin, and more :)